r-lib/styler/cran-comments.md

-This is a re-submission to fix problems related to end of line encoding in R devel on windows related to the new UCRT toolchain (https://github.com/lorenzwalthert/precommit/issues/320), missing system requirements and other issues.
+This is a re-submission to fix missing system requirements and unused import showing up in R devel.

 ## Test environments